ChalmersGU-data-structure-courses/OpenDSA/RST/en/Binary/BST.rst

 .. [#] Alternatively, if we prefer to store duplicate values in the
        right subtree, then we must replace a deleted node with the least value from its right subtree.

+The code for removal is shown here.

+.. codeinclude:: ChalmersGU/API/BSTMap
+   :tag: remove

 .. avembed:: AV/Binary/BSTremovePRO.html pe
    :long_name: BST Remove Proficiency Exercise